Kinto/kinto-pusher/demo/README.rst

 Run Demo
 ========

-This demo uses *Kinto*, a *Cliquet*-based application.
+This demo uses *Kinto*, the quintessential "Kinto-based application".

-The objective of this tutorial is to run `this demo <http://leplatrem.github.io/cliquet-pusher/>`_ using a local server.
+The objective of this tutorial is to run `this demo <http://leplatrem.github.io/kinto-pusher/>`_ using a local server.

 We will run *Kinto* locally with this plugin enabled, and observe live sync